Shloka-Patel/Experiment---12/README.md

 They are classified into three types - (1) Default Constructor, (2) Parameterized Constructor and (3) Copy Constructor. <br>

 Destructors: <br>
-A destructor is also a specialmember function like a constructor.
+A destructor is also a special member function like a constructor.
 Destructor destroys the class objects created by the constructor. <br>
 Destructor has the same name as their class name preceded by a tilde (~) symbol. <br> It is not possible to define more than one destructor. <br> Destructor cannot be overloaded. <br>